Kent Anderson (novelist)

-Kent Anderson (born August 20, 1945) is an American author, Vietnam War veteran, former police officer and former university professor born in 1945 in North Carolina.
+Kent Anderson (born August 20, 1945) is an American author, Vietnam War veteran, former police officer and former university professor born in North Carolina.
 He has written novels, various articles and scenarios.

 Life

-Kent Anderson is an American writer and screenwriter, born in North Carolina August 20, 1946.
+Anderson was born in North Carolina on August 20, 1946.
 Anderson is best known for his series of books based on his experiences as a Viet Nam era Green Beret and a police officer in two major American cities.

 He is a former merchant seaman, decorated Vietnam War veteran, former police officer, former university English professor and current writer and essayist.
 He has written novels, magazine articles, non-fiction, and screenplays.

 Kent Anderson grew up in North Carolina.
 At age 19 he joined the Merchant Marine as an Ordinary Seaman and worked as a deck hand for two years on merchant ships traveling both the Atlantic and Pacific Oceans.

-He then attended the University of North Carolina at Greensboro for two years before he received his draft notice and then enlisted in the US Army the next day.
+He then attended the University of North Carolina at Greensboro for two years before he received his draft notice and enlisted in the US Army the next day.
 He went through Special Forces (“Green Beret”) training and was sent to Vietnam and assigned to Special Forces camp A-101 Mai Loc from 1969 to 1970.
 He was awarded the combat infantryman’s badge and two bronze star medals.

 After returning from Vietnam he completed his English BA, and then, unable to find work for over a year, joined the Portland, Oregon Police Bureau, where he worked as a patrolman from 1972 to 1976.
 He received the first of two NEA creative writing fellowships in 1976, took a two-year leave of absence from the Portland Police, and earned a Master of Fine Arts in Fiction writing at the University of Montana in 1978.
 Anderson then resigned from the police.
 He worked again as a police patrolman, in Oakland, California, in 1982 and 1983, before resigning to write his first novel, Sympathy for the Devil, about a young Special Forces soldier in the Vietnam War known only as “Hanson.”

 Hanson is the protagonist of all three of Anderson’s novels, grown older and, as the result of his accumulated experience, seeing the world, and himself, differently in each book.
 Each novel of the trilogy easily stands on its own, and while the books are strongly autobiographical, Anderson presents them as novels.